Reza-81/CBIR/README.md

      - Click on "Search" to retrieve the top 10 similar images based on feature similarity.
 5. **Refining Search:**
      - Provide feedback using the "Refine Search" button.
 The system will update the query features based on user-selected relevant/non-relevant images and return updated results.

+### Web Service

+1. **Installation:**
+     - Ensure Python is installed along with required libraries: Flask, OpenCV, PIL, sklearn, FAISS, rembg, and tqdm.
+     - Clone the project repository and install dependencies using pip:
+         ```bash
+         pip install -r requirements.txt
+         ```
+2. **Starting the Web Service:**
+     - Run the Flask application:
+         ```bash
+         python app.py
+         ```
+     - The web service will be available at `http://localhost:5000`.
+3. **Uploading Images:**
+     - Use the `/upload` endpoint to upload images.
+     - The endpoint returns a unique filename for the uploaded image.
+4. **Searching Images:**
+     - Use the `/search` endpoint with the unique filename to retrieve the top 10 similar images based on feature similarity.
+5. **Refining Search:**
+     - Use the `/refine_search` endpoint to provide feedback.
+The system will update the query features based on user-selected relevant/non-relevant images and return updated results.

 ## Project Structure